pkncoder/DnDMonsterFightV3/README.md

 Currently this is version 3 of DnD Monster Fight, and here's the run down of the other versions:
 1. Made in python
-   1. Make two enemies to watch them fight.
+   1. Make two enemies to watch them fight
-   2. Also had connection to the DnD Api to pull pre-made monster data.
+   2. Also had connection to the DnD Api to pull pre-made monster data
-   3. Was my first larger project I ever made.
+   3. Was my first larger project I ever made
 2. Made in Java
    1. Could make two parties, one for players and one for enemies
    2. No API conection